dedis/cothority/scmgr/README.md

 For an actual application using the skipchains, refer to [https://github.com/dedis/cothority/cisc].

+The `scmgr` will be running on your local machine and it will communicate with one or more remote conodes.
 For it to work, you need the `public.toml` of a running cothority where you have the right to create a skipchain or add new blocks.

-If you want only to test how it works, the simplest way to get up and started is:
+If you want only to test how it works, you can have the conodes and the `scmgr` on your local mmachine for testing.
+Then the simplest way to get up and running is:

 ```bash
 cd cothority/conode